khofstadter/OpenBCI-SuperCollider/README.md

 it should now report `com.apple.driver.AppleUSBFTDI (5.0.0)` and the data should come streaming in at a smooth rate and without hickups. test this with for example the file `gui_example_userview_accelerometer.scd`.

-**mac os 10.11.x** and earlier with cyton + dongle... if hickups and freezes see here... http://docs.openbci.com/Tutorials/10-Mac_FTDI_Driver_Fix
+**mac os 10.11.x** and earlier with cyton + dongle... if hickups and freezes see here... https://docs.openbci.com/docs/10Troubleshooting/FTDI_Fix_Mac

 ## changelog

+* 1.75 - added three scsynth examples and fixed some outdated links
 * 1.70 - neurofeedback-2ch and -8ch added
 * 1.63 - impedance tests and examples, autoscale accelerometer
 * 1.62 - readme updates with screenshot